fingolfin/gap-snapshots/INSTALL.md

 "ApplicableMethod" and "KnownPropertiesOfObject" of the GAP Reference manual.

-Problems specific to Windows

 ### The ^-key or "-key cannot be entered.

 This is a problem if you are running a keyboard driver for some non-english languages.
 These drivers catch the ^ character to produce the French circumflex accent and do not pass it properly to GAP.
-No fix is known.
+For macOS users, as a workaround please refer to the section "GAP for macOS" below for information on how to install readline and section 5 on how to recompile GAP, for windows no fix is known.
 (One can type POW(a,b) for a^b.)

+## Problems specific to Windows

 ### Cut and Paste does not work

-You might want to try different shells, starting each of the three .bat files in the `bin` directory: `gap.bat`. `gaprxvt.bat` and `gapcmd.bat`.
+You might want to try different shells, using both of the two `.bat` files in the `bin` directory: `gap.bat` and `gapcmd.bat`.
+Also,
-Also, <https://www.gap-system.org/Faq/faq.html#4> might give a remedy.
+<https://www.gap-system.org/Faq/faq.html#4> might give a remedy.

 ### GAP does not work in the remote desktop

 GAP can not be started in the Windows Command Prompt shell (via `gapcmd.bat`) in the remote desktop.
-To start GAP in the remote desktop, use scripts `gap.bat` or `gaprxvt.bat` which should work in such setting.
+To start GAP in the remote desktop, use the script `gap.bat` which should work in such setting.

 ### You get an error message about the `cygwin1.dll`